BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 	                   above current is affected.
 	Location:"{onlyone}" means location where component is installed and only one component placed in location current is affected.
 	                     Affection is tracked by effect id.
+    if StatisticEffectDataInjector is installed (ModTek 3.0+ Mods/ModTek/Injectors/StatisticEffectDataInjector.dll) you can define ShouldHaveTags and ShouldNotHaveTags fields in statisticData.
+	Value for both fields is string - set of tags separated by "," ("ShouldHaveTags":"my_cool_tag1,my_cool_tag2") if ShouldHaveTags field is set components do not have all mentioned tags in their definitions can't be target for this statistic effect if ShouldNotHaveTags field is set components have at least one mentioned tag in their definitions can't be target for this statistic effect if this field is set components does not have all mentioned tags in their definitions can't be target for this statistic effect
 	"Custom":{
 		"Category" : [ {"CategoryID" : "Activatable"}, {"CategoryID" : "MASC"}],
 		"ActivatableComponent":{